ronttizz/guest-book/README.md

 # Assignment for studies at Business College Helsinki

-This is an assignment for studies at Helsinki Business Gollege and is supposed to be only for studying purpuses.
+This is an assignment for studies at Helsinki Business Gollege and is supposed to be only for studying purposes.

 # About the project